 Coeliac disease

 Coeliac disease is an autoimmune disease that is triggered by gluten.
 It causes damage to the lining of the gut, making it harder to digest and absorb food.
 It can also affect many other parts of the body, including the brain, nervous system, bones and skin.
 It is a genetic condition and is lifelong and irreversible.
-Around one in 50 people in Ireland have coeliac disease, but many are undiagnosed.
-Up to 75 percent of people with coeliac disease do not know that they have it.
+Around one in 50 people in Ireland has coeliac disease, but many are undiagnosed.
+Up to 75 per cent of people with coeliac disease do not know that they have it.

 Coeliac disease can cause many symptoms.
 People often think of diarrhoea, stomach pain and nausea, but coeliac disease can present in many other ways.
-It is worth remembering that up to 40 percent of people with coeliac disease do not have any gut symptoms at all.
+It is worth remembering that up to 40 per cent of people with coeliac disease do not have any gut symptoms at all.

 Who should be tested for coeliac disease?

 Anyone with symptoms of coeliac disease should be tested, even if the symptoms are mild.
 People who have recurrent headaches or migraines, osteoporosis, low iron, infertility, low folate or low vitamin B12 should also be tested.
 People with a family history of coeliac disease are at higher risk of developing the condition and should also be tested.
-Around one in 50 people in the general population have coeliac disease, but this increases to one in ten for first-degree relatives, including parents, siblings and children.
+Around one in 50 people in the general population has coeliac disease, but this increases to one in ten for first-degree relatives, including parents, siblings and children.

 People with Down’s syndrome, Turner syndrome, an underactive thyroid or type 1 diabetes are also at higher risk of developing coeliac disease and should be tested.

-Coeliac disease and the gluten free diet
+Coeliac disease and the gluten-free diet

 What foods contain gluten?

-Gluten and cross contamination
+Gluten and cross-contamination

 - Use a separate toaster or toaster bags if sharing a toaster.